Chiamh/meta-omics-nf/README.md

 ## Pipeline summary for metagenomic reads
 1. Adapter trimming and quality control using fastp (0.22.0)
-2. Optional removal of host (human) reads by mapping to a reference genome using bwa (0.7.17)
+2. Optional removal of host (human) reads by mapping to human transcripts using STAR (2.7.9a) and the human pangenome using vg giraffe (1.63.1)
 3. Taxonomic classification of non-human reads using Kraken2 (2.1.2) and taxonomic abundance re-estimation using Bracken (2.6.1)
 4. Optional removal of microbial spike-in sequences
 5. Functional annotation of reads by mapping to a microbial gene catalog of choice using bowtie2 (2.4.4)